sematext/docs/docs/logs/kibana.md

 Once you're there, you can customize your dashboard to do all kinds of searches and visualizations to your data.

-If you want even more flexibility, you can [install Kibana locally and point it to Logsene](faq/#can-i-run-kibana-locally-and-point-it-to-logsene).
+If you want even more flexibility, you can [install Kibana locally and point it to our Logs Management App](faq/#can-i-run-kibana-locally-and-point-it-to-logsene).